 It wasn’t until my older sister and I started applying for colleges that our immigration status began to present problems.
 We asked my parents for the information the applications needed and they could not supply us with the answers.
 They contacted an immigration lawyer and we found out that we had a year from the day we arrived in Philly to apply for citizenship under a refugee status.
 My parents had not done so and that meant we had to restart the process.
 By the time the appropriate paperwork was discovered and submitted, it was March of 2001 (or 11 years after we first moved to the U.S.).
 First, we had to apply to become U.S. legal residents which is when we would receive our green cards.
 We are then required to wait five years before applying to become U.S. citizens.
 The expected turnaround was supposed to be 7 years in all.
 However, 9/11 happened and all applications were slowed and subsequently halted.
 It was an unfortunate time, particularly defending ourselves from being called “terrorists” and hearing things such as “go back to your country.”

 Nevertheless, we didn’t have social security numbers and had to figure out how we were going to support ourselves.
-Especially when my Father sold the store in 2001 and eventually left us.
+Especially when my Father sold the store in 2001 and eventually left us, taking all the family’s savings with him.
 We all took under-the-table jobs – my sisters and I became hostesses and waitresses and my Mom worked at a deli.
 As hostesses, we made five dollars an hour and we collected tips as waitresses.
 Some days we made more than my Mom who earned seven dollars an hour.

 Working under-the-table blue collar jobs gives you immense motivation to be your own boss.
 Being treated fairly is out the question.
 These type of business owners knows they have bargaining power.
 I jumped from place to place when it became too much or when warding off sexual advances from employers led to unaccommodating schedules or preferential treatment that wasn’t the fortunate kind.
 I did a few projects on the side like redesigning menus and conceived ways I would escape from my trapped position.